szelenka/prefect-server-k8/README.md

 This repository contains a Helm Chart for deploying the Prefect UI to Kubernetes.

+This was developed and tested on Helm Version 3.1.2.

 ## How to consume this Helm Chart on your Kubernetes cluster

 First you'll need to add this repository to helm: